EHaan-CF-Projects/madlib-cli/README.md

 A game of MadLibs that is played in the command line interface.
 Players are prompted to supply a series of words.
 When complete, their completed MadLib will be returned to them and hilarity may ensue.

 ## Getting Started
-Create a virtual environment that includes Pytest
+Create a virtual environment that includes pep8 Linter and Pytest

 ## Architecture
 Python 3.6.7